mkgold/kinfrastructures2/kinfrastructures2-syllabus_edited.md

 ## October 10 (Tuesday) – classes follow a Monday schedule -- Approaching the Knowledge Commons

 * Hess, Charlotte, and Elinor Ostrom, editors. *Understanding Knowledge as a Commons: From Theory to Practice* (selections).
 2006.
+Please read Charlotte Hess and Elinor Ostrum, "Introduction: An Overview of the Knowledge Commons"; David Bollier, "The Growth of the Commons Paradigm"; Nancy Kranich, "Countering Enclosure: Reclaiming the Knowledge Commons"

 * Harvey, David.
 "The Future of the Commons." *Radical History Review*, vol. 2011, no. 109, 2011, pp. 101–107, https://davidharvey.org/media/Harvey_on_the_Commons.pdf.

 * Kathleen Fitzpatrick, "Working in Public."
-In Generous Thinking.
+In *Generous Thinking*.
 Baltimore: Johns Hopkins University Press, 2019.

-* Other readings TBA

 **Trace a Knowledge Infrastructure Assignment Due**